2b3ez/FileManager4TinyMCE/readme.txt

 *********************************************************

-1. Upload each folder plugins (images and file manager) to tinymce plugins folder (lang file is optionnal)
+1. Upload each folder plugins (images and file manager) to tinymce plugins folder (lang file is optional)
 2. open filemanager/config.php
 3. set your settings like upload_dir, type extensions,...
 4. Save and upload config.php
-5. Edit "file" property in both plugins/image/plugin.min.js and plugins/filemanager/plugin.min.js for proper path to dialog.php
+5. Edit "file" property in both plugins/image/plugin.min.js and plugins/link/plugin.min.js for proper path to dialog.php
 6. Settings of tinymce should be like :

  selector: "textarea",